 I might be a little biased in my opinion as part of the reason I came to Hawaii was for the hiking.
 I was blown away by how beautiful the hikes were in Oahu.

 The views were breathtaking and unlike anything I had ever seen before.
 I have said this countless times, but I felt like I was in a movie the entire time I was hiking in Oahu.

 You can find all levels of difficulty when hiking in Oahu.
 You can hike the famous Diamond Head Crater with your entire family (including your kids) or you can do the more challenging hikes like Koko Head.

 Trust me, you will be impressed regardless of whichever hike you choose.
 Also, make sure you check out the Lanikai pillbox hike.
 You will thank me later.
-It’s an easy hike and one of the top hikes in Oahu.
+It’s an intermediate hike and one of the top hikes in Oahu.